georgepaul171/Research-Project/bpd/1June/results/analysis.md

 - **Uncertainty vs. Error (Bottom-Middle Panel):**
   - Relates the model's predicted uncertainty to actual prediction errors.
   - A positive trend indicates that the model's uncertainty estimates are meaningful: higher uncertainty corresponds to larger errors.
+However this needs to be improved.

 - **Feature Importance vs. Correlation (Bottom-Right Panel):**
   - Compares each feature's importance to its correlation with the target.
   - Features with high importance but low correlation may be involved in interactions or nonlinear effects, highlighting the value of the ARD approach.

 - **Learning Curves (Bottom-Right Panel):**
-  - Plots of RMSE and R² across cross-validation folds demonstrate model stability and generalisation.
+  - Plots of RMSE and R² across cross-validation folds.

 **Interpretation:**
 This figure collectively demonstrates that the model is both accurate and interpretable, with robust uncertainty quantification and meaningful feature selection.
 The visualizations support the quantitative findings and provide diagnostic confidence in the model's reliability.